RedHatQE/CodeQuality/documentation/management/chapters/04_aggregation.md

 2. Pick manual selection and select the projects you wish to add to the portfolio
 ![Select projects](../res/views-add-projects.png)

-> ⚔ Note: Portfolios might take up to an hour to update.
-In order to request higher responsiveness for initial configuration, please contact [Shaked Lokits](mailto:slokits@redhat.com)

 #### Creating Sub-Portfolios